AdobeDocs/experience-platform.en/help/debugger/solutions/target.md

 ## Initializing Platform Debugger

 Open the website you want to test in a browser, and then open the Platform Debugger extension.

-If Platform Debugger detects that a compatible version of at.js is running on the site, an Adobe Target symbol appears in the left navigation.
-Select this tab to view more details.
+Select **[!DNL Target]** in the left navigation.
+If Platform Debugger detects that a compatible version of at.js is running on the site, Adobe Target implementation details are shown.

 ![The Target view selected in Platform Debugger, indicating that Adobe Target is active on the currently viewed browser page](../images/solutions/target/target-initialized.png)